- University of San Francisco School of Law, J.D., cum laude

 - U.S. Supreme Court

-Eric is a member of the California and Washington bar associations.
+Eric is a member of the New York, California and Washington bar associations, and has had pro hac vice admissions in numerous federal and state courts throughout the U.S.

 ERIC C. STRAIN